Women Leading in Education Network - East Midlands

-In mid 2016 the DFE asked clusters of schools to bid to host a Women in Leadership network for their region.
-Transform TSA has been successful with a bid for funding in the East Midlands on behalf of EMTSA.
+In mid 2016 the DFE asked clusters of schools to bid to host a Women Leading in Education network for their region.
+Transform Teaching School Alliance (TSA) holds the contract in the East Midlands on behalf of East Midlands Teaching School Alliance (EMTSA).
 The fund contributes to the Government’s aim to support strong leadership in all schools to ensure the best outcomes for pupils.
 This includes removing the barriers that stop individuals such as women and those from BME background reaching senior leadership roles.

 The shared vision for this funding in the East Midlands is to establish a regional network to:

 - create a vibrant network that draws in, inspires and enables women to consider, enter and excel in a career in leadership.

 - celebrate successes, create support networks, provide opportunities, remove barriers resulting in an increase in the number of women in leadership positions in our region.